27 Dec Create Spaces That Foster Joy Using Artificial Plants And Flowers

 To add smaller pops of color to end-tables or a coffee table, consider a colorful arrangement.

-This cute lavender arrangement is bright and cheery and can bring some joy to your end table.
+This beautiful Faux Poppy and Ranunculus Floral arrangement is bright and cheery and can bring some joy to your end table.

 A Final Note On The Importance Of Plants In Your Design

 While all five of those steps are important, let’s take a closer look at number 3 on the list.